Obscurity is my first medium box so I was very happy when I got that

 I started to find a fancy way to monitor the content of the

 /tmp/SSH/ folder, but a simple bash script can do anything :

 I launched the script in background, launched the BetterSSH script too, and read the content of my

 /tmp/.ninja file.
-We get most of the users’ hashes, separated by lines, but only one matters for us.
+We get most of the users’ hashes separated by line, but only one matters to us.
 Root’s hash was

 Using john the ripper on the hash, we get root’s password :